-It's easy to assume that older drivers are always going to pay more for auto insurance.
-After all, their often-impaired vision, memory, and reflexes tend to lead to increased accidents and other mishaps.
+It might be easy to assume that older drivers are always going to pay more for auto insurance.
+After all, things like impaired vision can lead to increased accidents and other mishaps.
 And higher accident frequency equals higher car insurance premiums, right?
+Not necessarily.

 older drivers can save on car insurance